aurule/roll-it/docs/features/saved.md

 In order to save all this, Roll It uses a context command called *Save this roll*.
 When you run it on a roll result message, it will prompt you for the name and description for your new roll.
 Once it's saved, you can use it!

-_Save this roll_ is the first context command in Roll It, so it might need some explaining.
+_Save this roll..._ is the first context command in Roll It, so it might need some explaining.
 A context command is a bot action that is not typed out, but is used through a menu within Discord.
 To get to that menu, you need to take different steps depending on whether you're using Discord on your phone or on a computer.
 With a phone, you long-press on a message to show the menu.
 On a computer, you right-click the message.
 Once that context menu shows up, you select the `Apps` item and a smaller menu opens up.
-That's where you can find _Save this roll_.
+That's where you can find _Save this roll..._.

 ![Discord message context menu showing the Apps submenu highlighted, and the Save this roll option highlighted](../_images/examples/save-this-roll.png)

 #> For an example, let's say you used [`/roll pool:2 sides:6` invocation] and Roll It replied with `@you rolled 9 (2d6: [5,4])`.
-By long pressing or right clicking on `@you rolled 9 (2d6: [5,4])`, you select `Apps` and then _Save this roll_.
+By long pressing or right clicking on `@you rolled 9 (2d6: [5,4])`, you select `Apps` and then _Save this roll..._.
 Roll It reads the message and determines that you used the `/roll` command with a `pool` of 2 and `sides` of 6.
 It saves that, and shows a window asking you to give it a name and description.
 Once you do, you can use your roll!

 ![Discord showing a modal window where the name and description can be entered for a new saved roll](../_images/examples/save-this-roll-result.png)